main image

 Option 2: Consider Suing in California Small Claims

-If you could not file California Attorney General complaint or the California Attorney General was unable to resolve your complaint, you may be able to file a small claims lawsuit against the business or individual.
+If you could not file a complaint with the California Attorney General or the California Attorney General was unable to resolve your complaint, you may be able to file a small claims lawsuit against the business or individual.

 Author